Quels sont les grands principes de la méthode Montessori ? - BBChoupette

 The Montessori method emphasizes learning through direct experience.
 Children are encouraged to explore and manipulate concrete objects to develop their understanding of concepts.
 This hands-on approach is particularly effective in teaching mathematics .

-A great example of this experiential learning is the Montessori Magnetic Fraction Book - FractionGame™.
+An excellent example of this experiential learning is the Montessori Magnetic Fraction Book - FractionGame™.
 This educational tool allows children to visualize and physically manipulate fractions, facilitating their understanding of this complex mathematical concept.

 Montessori Magnetic Fractions Book for Fun Learning